zhengqigao/PRML-Solution-Manual/README.md

 **Sep 22,2018**

 Hooray!
-Currently, I have finished all the solutions in Chapter1-6.
+Currently, I have finished all the solutions in Chapter 1-6 and already upload it online.

 **Oct 23,2018**

 Hooray!
-Currently, I have finished all the solutions before Chapter7(included).
+Currently, I have finished all the solutions before Chapter 7(included).
 However, the update process may be suspended lately because of the heavy workload of my lab projects.

-**Nov 5,2018**
+**Nov 26,2018**

 Hooray!
-I manage to stay alive from the project, and I will continue update the solution manual.
+Currently, I have (partly) finished chapter 8.
+Starting from section 8.4.4, I have found that many equations in the book are quite different from what I derive.
+Therefore, the corresponding exercises (8.19-8.29) are left behind.